Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 t7xx_mode
 ---------
-The sysfs interface provides userspace with access to the device mode, this interface supports read and write operations.
+The sysfs interface provides userspace with access to the woke device mode, this interface supports read and write operations.

 Device mode: